imagej/imagej.github.io/pages/ImageJ2_grant_proposal.md

 has been a program with a wide range of functionality capable of solving a diverse collection of image processing and analysis problems, particularly in the life sciences.
-However, this pattern of growth, though carefully controlled by ImageJ's main developer , is no substitute for a holistically engineered package built from the ground up with a modular design.
+However, this pattern of growth, though carefully controlled by ImageJ's main developer {% include Person content="Rasband" %}, is no substitute for a holistically engineered package built from the ground up with a modular design.
 Any successful software project, after a period of sustained growth and the addition of functionality outside the scope of the program's original intent, will benefit from a subsequent period of scrutiny and refactoring, and ImageJ is no exception.
 Such review helps the program to remain accessible to newcomers, powerful enough for experts, and relevant to an evolving community.

 Based on the pressing unmet needs of the existing ImageJ community and the needs of several open source projects that have been hindered from